Tuning the m68k Cost Model for the 68000

 1. Load the current best cost table.

-2. Randomly mutate a small number of parameters.
+2. Randomly mutate a random number of parameters.

 3. Rebuild benchmarks using the new table.